-Women's cancers About themeThe women’s cancer research theme is dedicated to the treatment of malignancies that specifically occur in women, such as breast cancer, ovarian cancer, cervical cancer, endometrial cancer and vulvar cancer.
-Our ultimate goal is to improve patient-centered quality of care in partnership with patients and relatives involved.
-We aim to improve care in the broad spectrum of prevention, early diagnosis, treatment and post-treatment follow-up.
+Women's cancers About themeThe Women’s cancers research theme is dedicated to the study of malignancies that specifically occur in women, like breast, ovarian, fallopian tube, endometrial, cervical, vaginal, and vulvar cancer, as well as trophoblastic malignancies.
+Our goal is to improve patient-centered quality of care in partnership with patients and their relatives.
+We aim to improve all stages of the broad spectrum of care: prevention, early diagnosis, treatment and post-treatment follow-up, survivorship and palliative care.

 - We will study the oncogenesis of the various women’s cancers.